Getting Emergency Child Custody Orders in Arizona

-The Basis for Emergency Child Custody Orders in Arizona
+The Basis for Getting Emergency Child Custody Orders in Arizona

 Parents have a constitutionally protected right to the care, custody, and control of their children.
-A court in a divorce or other family law case may issue orders providing for the amount of time each parent with spend with his or her children.
+A court in a divorce or other family law case may issue orders providing for the amount of time each parent spends with his or her children.

-There are circumstances, however, when a court can issue emergency orders restricting or eliminating a parent’s right to spend time with his or her children.
+There are circumstances, however, when a court can issue emergency child custody orders restricting or eliminating a parent’s right to spend time with his or her children.

 Specifically, the basis for the emergency child custody orders must establish that parenting time with a parent will cause an imminent risk of serious physical, emotional, or psychological harm.

 Typically, the allegations are based upon facts that demonstrate a parent has or is likely to abuse a child.
 Some of the things that constitute “domestic violence” under Arizona law may provide a basis for a court to issue an emergency child custody order in Arizona.
 The following list outlines all of the acts that are considered domestic violence in Arizona:

 - Threatening or Intimidating

 - Custodial Interference